magnifying glass

 There are further changes planned for 2026 and beyond:

-• Filing accounts by software only.
+• Accounts reform, including filing accounts by software only.
 To comply with these changes, all companies will need to find a suitable software product.
-The move to filing accounts by software only will be phased in over the next 2 to 3 years, and companies should receive at least 21 months’ notice ahead of the changes coming in.
+The move to filing accounts by software only will be phased in over the next two to three years, and companies should receive at least 21 months’ notice ahead of the changes coming in.

 These transformative changes mark a new era for Companies House.
 With the support of trusted advisors like Crowe UK, businesses can confidently navigate these new requirements and ensure compliance.